Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Research

-Dr Shaw undertakes research in three main areas: gender in sport organisations; sexuality in sport organisations; and sport organisation governance.
+Professor Shaw undertakes research in three main areas: gender in sport organisations; sexuality in sport organisations; and sport organisation governance.
 She has published widely in the top international sport management journals and has been a presenter and invited speaker at the Sport Management Association of Australia and New Zealand and the North American Society of Sport Management conferences.
-Overviews of Dr Shaw’s work can be found in:
+Overviews of Professor Shaw's work can be found in:

 Hassan, D. & Lusted J. (Eds.)(2013).
 Managing Sport: Social and Cultural Perspectives.
 Abingdon: Routledge;